druths/arghandler/README.md

 	value of `args.cmd` and the subcommand's arguments will be given by `args.cargs`.

 *`ArgumentHandler.run(argv,context_fxn)`* makes the class perform its more unique and powerful capabilities.
 Notably: configuring the logger and running subcommands.
 As with `parse_args(...)`, if `argv` is not specified, then `sys.argv` will be used.
 The `context_fxn` is also optional and is used as part of subcommand processing.
-See that [section]{#subcommands} below for more details.
+See that [section](#subcommands) below for more details.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Setting the logging level
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use the python [logging]{https://docs.python.org/3/library/logging.html} package, this feature will save you some time.
+If you use the python [logging](https://docs.python.org/3/library/logging.html) package, this feature will save you some time.

 The `ArgumentParser.set_logging_argument(...)` method allows you to specify a command-line argument that will set the logging level.
 The method accepts several arguments: